-Recognizing the need for higher education in the growing Clear Lake area, the 62nd Texas Legislature authorized the establishment of of a second University of Houston campus in 1971.
+Recognizing the need for higher education in the growing Clear Lake area, the 62nd Texas Legislature authorized the establishment of a second University of Houston campus in 1971.
 Legislators cited a 1968 report by the then Coordinating Board, Texas College and University System (now the Texas Higher Education Coordinating Board) when approving the new campus.
 In 1973, the Texas Senate authorized construction of a permanent campus at Clear Lake.

 I learned a tremendous amount working on various team projects with NASA engineers, senior health care leaders, physicians, nurses, attorneys and many other professionals with an array of industry expertise.
-I often learned as much from my classmates as I did from my professors as they brought real-world experience into class projects and discussions.Chris C. Daskevich, FACHE, Class of ‘97
+I often learned as much from my classmates as I did from my professors as they brought real-world experience into class projects and discussions.Cris C. Daskevich, FACHE, Class of ‘97

 Senior Vice President, Texas Children’s Hospital